opacam/Cohen3/docs/example_backend_the_old_way.rst

 Witting a backend (the old way)
 ===============================
 Here you will learn  how to write a backend from the scratch using the Cohen3 module :ref:`backend <coherence.backend>`.
 We will try to explain it step by step, using as a model the classic backend LolcatsStore.
-You must know that this way is not the best way to implement this kind of media server, you can achieve the same result by using the newer tools :ref:`models <coherence.backends.models>`, but... it's recommended to read this document, because you will get an idea of what is happening behind the new way, using the :ref:`models <coherence.backends.models>` which, in matter fact, uses the tools from :ref:`backend <coherence.backend>` so, it will be useful to write more complex backends and to understand the basics of the Cohen3 Project.
+You must know that this way is not the best way to implement this kind of media server, you can achieve the same result by using the newer tools :ref:`models <coherence.backends.models (package)>`, but... it's recommended to read this document, because you will get an idea of what is happening behind the new way, using the :ref:`models <coherence.backends.models (package)>` which, in matter fact, uses the tools from :ref:`backend <coherence.backend>` so, it will be useful to write more complex backends and to understand the basics of the Cohen3 Project.